UPDATED: 21 JUNE, 2019 at 10:30 AM

 With the help of Mercy Corps, Habitat Guatemala was also able to distribute the following products: 15 water tanks, 11 pilas (outdoor washing stations), and 210 cooking sets (plates, silverware, pots & pans).

 Currently, Habitat Guatemala is in the stage of reconstructing homes for families who lost everything in the natural disaster.
 Although Habitat for Humanity’s typical structure consists of families making affordable mortgage payments, this catastrophe has compelled us to provide affected families with completely subsidized solutions.
 You can support us in the following way:

 Because land ownership is a requirement for Habitat homeowners in Guatemala, we have supported affected families by purchasing lots in an area called Valle de Las Flores in Palin, Escuintla.
 This area includes access to all basic services (water, drainage, electricity) and schools, job employment opportunities, and public transportation.
 The homes that will be constructed in this area consist of 49 square meters, 3 rooms, and a bathroom.

 On December 12th, 2018 the first 16 homes were inaugurated.
 With these homes, 16 families were able to spend the holidays in their safe new space, just six months after a tragedy that dramatically altered their lives.

 The second set of 17 homes was inaugurated on April 11th.
+And the final set of 7 homes was inaugurated on June 27th.
 Providing more families with a safe space to start a new life.
 To support families as they transition into their new homes, we have provided different workshops on community harmony, financial education, and disaster response.

 Habitat Guatemala is grateful for the support our response efforts have received, and we hope to continue providing additional families with permanent housing solutions as funding allows.